withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-The items property of `entries` is an array of blog posts.
-You can use `entries.items.map` to iterate over the array and format the response.
-In this example, we will destructure the `fields` property of each item and reformat the date to a more readable format.
+This fetch call will return an array of your blog posts at `entries.items`.
+Use can use `map()` to create a new array (`posts`)  that formats your returned data.

+The example below returns the `items.fields` properites from our Content model to create a blog post preview, and at the same time, reformats the date to a more readable format.

 ```astro title="src/pages/index.astro" ins={9-17}
 ---